arzwa/InfGenetics/doc/paper/response.md

 - Calculating the effect of unreduced gamete formation on segregation variance across diploids, triploids and tetraploids

-Other informative analyses include recursive or Markov models of null expecta- tions for frequencies of ploidies, times to diploid ancestry and effective popula- tion size across a population of mixed-ploidy.
+>Other informative analyses include recursive or Markov models of null expectations for frequencies of ploidies, times to diploid ancestry and effective population size across a population of mixed-ploidy.
 Besides this set of results, the paper then examines conditions under which a tetraploid population is established in a peripheral population connected to a central core population that is predominantly composed of diploids.
 Given the